chnminnie22/Blur_Deletion/README.md

 `s`: deletes only the images that have been selected and keeps the rest in their original directory

 At the end of the image selection, the selected images will be displayed in a list, followed by a confirmation to delete all photos listed.
-If “y” is pressed, the photos will be deleted from the original image directory provided.
+If `y` is pressed, the photos will be deleted from the original image directory provided.